Whoopinstick/fastapi_kodekloud_course/README.md

 ####     secret_key: str
 #### then initialize and access with an instance like - settings = Settings()
 ####  blah = settings.secret_key

+## add votes to application
+### created model, schema, router, and import into main

+## TODO: Test voting route and logic